-Resource class: Parameter Resource referenced by: Contact
+Resource class: Parameter

+Resource referenced by: Contact

+Example Partition: -

+Input of processes: -

+Output of processes: -

 Name Data Type Description OrganizationName string Name of the organization or company (vCard: ORG:orgnam.
 For example: ABC, Inc.).
 Contact Deprecated in JDF 1.1 refelement A contact of the company.
 OrganizationalUnit telem Describes the organizational unit (vCard: ORG:orgunit.
-For example, if two elements are present: 1.
-"North American Division" and 2.
+For ex- ample, if two elements are present: 1.
+"North American Divi- sion" and 2.
 "Marketing").